 You can install the metrics agent by manually configuring the DigitalOcean package repository instead of using the automated installation script.
-Use this option for more control over your system’s package sources or to audit and manage repository configuration directly.
+This gives you more control over your package sources and lets you review and manage the repository configuration directly.

-The package manager used to install the metrics agent repository depends on your operating system.
+The package manager you use to install the metrics agent depends on your operating system.
 For example, Ubuntu and Debian use apt, while CentOS and Fedora use yum.
-Each package manager requires its own repository format and configuration process.
+Each package manager uses its own repository format and setup process.

-To check which operating system your Droplet is running, use the following command:
+To check your Droplet’s operating system, run the following command:

 PRETTY_NAME="Ubuntu 22.04.4 LTS"

-To add the metrics agent repository, open a new file using a text editor of your choice (for example, nano) to define the DigitalOcean repository source:
+To add the metrics agent repository, create a new file in a text editor (such as nano), and then define the DigitalOcean repository source:

-After creating the configuration file, download and add the DigitalOcean GPG key for the DigitalOcean repository.
-This verifies the authenticity of the packages you install:
+After you create the configuration file, download and add the DigitalOcean GPG key for the repository.
+This lets your system verify that the packages are authentic:

 | sudo apt-key add -